 1. You won’t need to empty your wallet.

-Brooks started kayak fishing just a few years ago, eager to spend time with his son, who had just sparked interest in bass fishing.
-Although Brooks initially opted for a kayak rather than a speedboat for financial reasons, he couldn’t be happier with his decision today. for this slower-paced, natural process.
+Brooks started kayak fishing just a few years ago, eager to spend time with his son, who had just taken an interest in bass fishing.
+Although Brooks initially opted for a kayak rather than a speedboat for financial reasons, he couldn’t be happier with his decision today for the slower-paced, natural process.

 Generally, fishermen spend about $60,000 or more on speedboats, so purchasing a kayak is a drastically cheaper alternative.
-However, altruistic reasoning is just one small factor in the heightened appeal for this particular mode of fishing.
+However, altruistic reasoning is just one small reason for the appeal of this particular mode of fishing.

 2. You’ll enhance your experience with nature.

-“It’s also much slower,” said Brooks, adding that while some people don’t like going slow, many times when zipping by in a fast boat up and down the river, it’s easy to miss out on the beautiful scenery.
+“It’s also much slower,” said Brooks, adding that while some people don’t like going slow, zipping by in a fast boat makes it easy to miss out on the beautiful scenery.
 “The slower pace allows you to enjoy the entire trip, not just the casting and reeling.”

 3. It’s good for the body (and the soul.)

-Brooks believes another reason people are picking up the sport stems from its required effort; a demand of strength, which is more appealing to outdoorsmen and women.
+Brooks also believes people are picking up the sport because it presents a challenge and demands some physical strength, which is more appealing to outdoorsmen and women.
 “There’s a generation of people who live for adventure, and it’s definitely more adventurous fishing in a kayak than it is in a high-speed boat,” he pointed out.

 What are your options?